HachemBenyahia/HandForce/README.md

 its value.

 ### `/codeblocks`
-As I initially developed the software on the IDE CodeBlocks, this directory contains exactly the same files as my initial directory when developing under CodeBlocks.
+As I initially developed the software on the IDE CodeBlocks, this directory contains exactly the same files as my project directory.
 Therefore, if you also use this IDE, you can simply download this directory as it is and resume the development from there.
 Just remember the terms of the **GNU GPL license**, under which is published this software.

 ### `/src`
 Now, if you don't use CodeBlocks, or you want the source files, you can find them in the directory `/src`.